SaraMagdyAbdelhamed/VTS_System/README.md

 *   **Employee Empowerment:** Give employees the capability and responsibility to manage their own leave.
 *   **HR Efficiency:** Streamline the functions of the Human Resources (HR) department by automating leave tracking and approval workflows.
 *   **Managerial Focus:** Minimize the time managers spend on non-core, administrative tasks.
+*   This system has the potential to save time and money mostly in the HR depart- ment

   ___________________________________-
   ## ⚙️ Functional Requirements